 Ethics in Scholarship (Responsible Conduct of Research) - REGISTER HERE for any/all sessions

-Presented by Deanne Gute, Academic Learning Center Writing Coordinator, this workshop will focus primarily on how to avoid plagiarism of others' work as well as one's own, but will also touch on collaboration in authorship and appropriate dissemination.
+This workshop will provide detailed instruction in how to appropriately acknowledge sources and avoid plagiarism of others' work as well as one's own.
+Collaboration in authorship and appropriate dissemination will also be discussed.
 Sponsored by the Center for Academic Ethics, the Graduate College, Rod Library, & the Academic Learning Center.

 Thursday, October 4, 2018, 12:00-2:00 pm, Rod Library Room 287

 Helen Harton, PhD., Professor of Psychology, will present and lead discussion on the ethical issues involved in conducting research projects involving human participants, animal care and use, and the potential impacts of research integrity or misconduct on communities and society.
 Sponsored by the Center for Academic Ethics and the Graduate College.

 Ethics in Qualitative Research

 Susan Etscheidt, Ph.D., Interim Department Head and Professor, Special Education will lead this research faculty panel discussion.
 The workshop will help participants become acquainted with key ethical issues regarding integrity in authorship, data management, and collaboration in scholarship as they pertain to qualitative inquiries.
 Ethical issues involved in conducting research with children with disabilities will also be covered.
 Sponsored by the Center for Academic Ethics and the Graduate College.

 Social Media as a Research Recruitment Tool: Ethical Considerations and Guidelines for IRBs

 Monday, October, 22, 2018, 1:30pm – 3:00 pm, RSP Conference Room, 213 East Bartlett Hall